AtanasovAtanas/interactive-content/EN/05-CSS-Box-Model/02-block-and-inline-elements.md

 [/html]

+[/slide]

+[/slide]
 ## Inline-Block Elements

 Inline-block elements are similar to inline elements.

 They can have paddings and margins added on **all four sides**.

-You have to declare `display: inline-block` in your CSS code.
+For using this property you have to declare `display: inline-block` in your CSS code.

 One common use for using inline-block is for creating navigation links horizontally.